Rethinking Reward Models for Multi-Domain Test-Time Scaling: Analysis on Why PRMs Fail in the Multi-Domain Settings

 \subsection{Risk of PRMs with CoT Length}

 \paragraph{``Aha'' CoTs.} As noted in \Cref{sec:reward_models}, PRMs typically assume that once a reasoning step is incorrect, \emph{all subsequent steps are incorrect}.
 However, recent reasoning models can recover from earlier mistakes and still arrive at the correct answer \citep[an \textbf{``aha'' moment};][]{guo2025deepseek}.
 In such cases, PRMs can miss the recovery due to a monotonicity bias induced by their training data.
-To demonstrate this, we evaluate on ``aha'' CoTs from \href{https://huggingface.co/datasets/Qwen/ProcessBench}{ProcessBench} that contain at least one incorrect step ($\exists\,t\in\{1,\ldots,T\}: z_t=0$) but a correct outcome ($y=1$).
+To demonstrate this, we evaluate on ``aha'' CoTs from \href{https://huggingface.co/datasets/Qwen/ProcessBench}{ProcessBench}\footnote{The ``aha'' experiments are conducted only on \href{https://huggingface.co/datasets/Qwen/ProcessBench}{ProcessBench}, which provides human-annotated step-level labels.
+For MMLU-Pro, LLM-annotated process labels would make the rate of ``aha'' CoTs depend on annotator reliability.} that contain at least one incorrect step ($\exists\,t\in\{1,\ldots,T\}: z_t=0$) but a correct outcome ($y=1$).
 Overall, ``aha'' CoTs account for 15.3\% of the cases.
-In \Cref{fig:math_overall_aha}, we report F1 scores (\%) for the ``aha'' CoTs using $M{=}16$ for \GenORM/\GenPRM.
+In \Cref{fig:math_aha_overall}, we report F1 scores (\%) for the ``aha'' CoTs using $M{=}16$ for \GenORM/\GenPRM.
 We observe that PRM variants perform particularly \textbf{poorly on ``aha'' CoTs}.
 Moreover, scaling the backbone from \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B}{1.5B} to \href{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B}{7B} improves ORM performance, whereas PRM performance degrades with larger backbones, possibly because larger PRMs are more likely to follow the PRM assumption inherent in their training data and objective (\cf\ \Cref{eq:disprm_train,eq:genprm_train}).